devsphere-apps/DevBoostPro/README.md

 1. Open the Command Palette (Ctrl+Shift+P)
 2. Type "DevBoost: Manage Code Snippets"
 3. Use the interface to create, edit, and organize your snippets

-### Collaboration
-1. Open the Command Palette (Ctrl+Shift+P)
-2. Type "DevBoost: Start Collaboration Session"
-3. Share the generated link with your collaborators

 ### Task Runner
 1. Open the Command Palette (Ctrl+Shift+P)